ConR: Contrastive Regularizer for Deep Imbalanced Regression: Experiments

 We use four NVIDIA GeForce GTX 1080 Ti GPU to train all models.
 For a fair comparison, we follow \citep{yang2021delving} for all standard train/val/test splits.
 The rest of this section provides the implementation details and choices of hyperparameters for all three datasets.

 \paragraph{Age estimation.} For AgeDB-DIR benchmark and IMDB-WIKI-DIR benchmark, we use Resnet50 for encoder $\mathcal{E}(\cdot)$ and a one-layer fully connected network for the regression module $\mathcal{R}(\cdot)$.
 The batch size is 64 and the learning rate is $2.5*10^{-4}$ and decreases by 10$\times$ at epoch 60 and epoch 80.
 We use the Adam optimizer with a momentum of 0.9 and a weight decay of 1e-4.
 Following the baselines~\citep{yang2021delving} the loss function for regression $\mathcal{L}_{R}$ is Mean Absolute Error(MAE).
 All the models are trained for 90 epochs.
+The augmentations in the age estimation task are random crop and random horizontal flip.

 $\eta_j =(0.01)w_j$ and the similarity function $Sim(\cdot, \cdot)$ is inverse Mean Absolute Error(MAE).
 To resolve \textit{divide by zero} and \textit{infinite numbers}, a pair of samples with MAE distance $<\frac{1}{\omega}$ are considered similar.
 Further, the pushing weight $\mathcal{S}_{j,q}$ is defined as: $\mathcal{S}_{j,q} = f_\mathcal{S}(\eta_j,\frac{1}{{MAE}(y_j,y_q)}) = \eta_j {MAE}(y_j,y_q)$.
 Finally, the similarity threshold $\omega$ is 1, $\tau =0.2$, $\alpha=1$, and $\beta =4$.